domohuhn/a2l/README.md

 ## File format

-The ASAP2 or A2L files are a similar file format as XML files, but the syntax is different.
-The file format was specified before XML was standardized and the standardization body never felt the need to update the specification.
+The ASAP2 or A2L files are similar to XML files, but the syntax is different.
+The file format was specified before XML was standardized and the standardization body never felt the need to update the ASAP2 specification.
 A very basic file looks like this:
 ```
 /*